tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 These include:

-- Individual papers (in PDF, "camera-ready" version) posted on the conference website and/or on the [dedicated page of tenor-conference.org](https://www.tenor-conference.org/proceedings.html), at least one day bfore the conference.
+- Individual papers (in PDF, "camera-ready" version) posted on the conference website and/or on the [dedicated page of tenor-conference.org](https://www.tenor-conference.org/proceedings.html), at least one day before the conference.

 - A complete document (also in PDF) including cover pages, table of contents, and page numbers.
 Organizers should order and provide an ISBN for this document.

-> Do not hestitate to sollicitate help to the TENOR steering committee for anything about the preparation and formatting of the conference proceedings.
+> Do not hestitate to solicit help from the TENOR steering committee for anything about the preparation and formatting of the conference proceedings.

 ## Keynote speakers, workshops and satellite events